zchee/golang-wiki/Modules.md

   * The net effect is that an import statement such as `import "foo/v2"` within code that lives inside of a module will still compile correctly in GOPATH mode in 1.9.7+, 1.10.3+ and 1.11, and it will resolve as if it said `import "foo"` (without the `/v2`), which means it will use the version of `foo` that resides in your GOPATH without being confused by the extra `/v2`.
   * It does not affect anything else, including it does not the affect paths used in the `go` command line (such as arguments to `go get` or `go list`).
 * Note there is therefore more than one valid import path for a v2+ module used in GOPATH mode under "minimal module compatibility", all of which resolve to the pre-modules import path (that is, the import path without a `/vN`).
-  * Under the modules system, this is the sole exception to the rule "packages with different import paths are different packages" (along with perhaps a caveat around the legacy possibility of multiple `vendor` directories if not in full module mode).
+  * When running in full modules mode, there are no exceptions to the rule "packages with different import paths are different packages" (including vendoring has been refined to also adhere to this rule in full modules mode).
   * For example, when operating in GOPATH mode, `import "foo/v2"` in module-based code resolves to the same code residing in your GOPATH as `import "foo"`, and the build ends up with one copy of `foo` – in particular, whatever version is on disk in GOPATH.
 This behavior is for backwards compatibility, and this allows module-based code with  `import "foo/v2"` to compile even in GOPATH mode in 1.9.7+, 1.10.3+ and 1.11.
  * In contrast, when the `go` tool is operating in full module mode, different import paths always resolve to different packages (for example, if `foo` is a v2+ module, then `import "foo"` is asking for a v1 version of `foo` vs. `import "foo/v2"` is asking for a v2 version of `foo`).